 The question is: How do companies accomplish this?
 Can they achieve anywhere near the levels of trust, bonding, and team-building that are possible with in-person, hands-on experiential programs?

 The short answer is – absolutely.
-But in order to accomplish this, businesses need the right tools, particularly a powerful LMS and LXP that has collaborative e-learning philosophy at its core.
+But in order to accomplish this, businesses need the right tools, particularly a powerful LMS and learning experience platform (LXP) that has collaborative e-learning theory at its core.

 With Totara Engage, you can boost learning programs and harness the power of informal learning and collaboration.
 Totara Engage removes the limits of formal learning and embraces the power of the collective to create and curate more learning content than ever before.